bennettscience/copyshot/README.md

 ## To do

-- Refactor the page layout
+- ~~Refactor the page layout~~
 - Run some checks on URL encode/decode
 - Restyle the editor (bad colors right now)
+- Allow user-defined language
+- Allow user-defined color scheme